 The Greater Letaba Municipality Employment Equity Plan was approved by the council.
-The plan was last reviewed in July 2022 and it deals with identified employment barriers as well target to achieve demographic representation.
+The plan was implemented with effect from 1 July 2016 and it deals with identified employment barriers as well target to achieve demographic representation.
 The plan is reviewed annually.